JagadeeswarJ/UI-Components/README.md

-# UI Components
+# UI Labs

-## this is a fun project to try and implement some cool UI components i liked
+## This is a fun project to try implementing some cool UI components I’ve seen online, and hopefully learning new things in the process